Key Takeaways

 How do you assign blame to emergence?

-Notice the pattern: in every case, accountability was determined AFTER the harm occurred.
-No organization had a governance structure that assigned accountability BEFORE the agent acted.
-The Delegation Deficit is not about responding to incidents.
-It is about preventing them.
+Notice the pattern: in every case, accountability was determined after the harm occurred.
+No organization had a governance structure that assigned accountability before the agent acted.
+The Delegation Deficit is about preventing incidents, not just responding to them.

 These are not edge cases.
-The Stanford AI Index documented 233 AI safety incidents in 2024 alone — a 56.4% increase over 2023 — and the total was already surpassed in the first ten months of 2025.
+The Stanford AI Index documented 233 AI safety incidents in 2024 alone, a 56.4% increase over 2023, with no sign the pace slowed through 2025.
 Only 6% of companies fully trust AI agents to handle core business processes.
 McKinsey reports 80% of organizations have encountered risky behavior from AI agents.
-The incidents above are representative of a pattern, not exceptions to it.
+The incidents above represent a pattern, not exceptions to it.

 The More You Delegate, the Less You Can Supervise

-Here is the paradox at the center of the agentic era: organizations adopt AI agents to reduce human involvement — that is the value proposition.
-But governance of those agents requires human oversight — that is the accountability requirement.
+Here is the paradox at the center of the agentic era: organizations adopt AI agents to reduce human involvement, since that is the value proposition, yet governance of those agents requires human oversight, which is the accountability requirement.
 The very characteristic that makes agents valuable (autonomy) is the characteristic that makes them ungovernable without deliberate structural intervention.

-Jarrahi and Ritala call this the 'supervision paradox' in their 2025 California Management Review article.
-AI foundation models, they write, "often exhibit surprising performances that can be unpredictable, inconsistent, and even erratic, which can prove catastrophic for critical organizational processes, particularly when autonomous execution is concerned."
-The standard response — add more human oversight — creates its own failure mode.
-In healthcare, a "supervision paradox" emerges where one human advisor nominally supervises thousands of AI-managed cases, making actual human judgment effectively zero and reducing "human in the loop" to a legal fiction.
+I call this the supervision paradox.
+Jarrahi and Ritala's 2025 California Management Review article captures the underlying mechanism precisely: "generative AI foundation models often exhibit surprising performances that can be unpredictable, inconsistent, and even erratic.
+While they may be useful for simple tasks, these behaviors can prove catastrophic for more critical organizational processes, particularly when autonomous execution is concerned."
+The standard response, adding more human oversight, creates its own failure mode.
+In healthcare, the paradox is stark: one human advisor nominally supervises thousands of AI-managed cases, making actual human judgment effectively zero and reducing "human in the loop" to a legal fiction.

 Dario Amodei, CEO of Anthropic, put it plainly in a 2025 interview: "I think I'm deeply uncomfortable with these decisions being made by a few companies, by a few people."
-That discomfort crystallized into action — or rather, the absence of it — when Anthropic adopted a nonbinding safety framework in February 2026, replacing its previous self-imposed Responsible Scaling Policy guardrails.
-The company cited competitive pressure: shortcomings in its RSP could hinder its ability to compete.
-When the CEO of an AI safety company acknowledges that market competition erodes voluntary accountability commitments, the need for structural governance — governance encoded in architecture, not just policy — becomes undeniable.
+That discomfort sat oddly alongside what happened next: on February 24, 2026, Anthropic revised its own Responsible Scaling Policy, converting several of its binding safety commitments into nonbinding, industry-wide recommendations.
+The company cited competitive pressure: holding itself to unilateral commitments other AI labs would not match could leave it less able to compete.
+When the CEO of an AI safety company says market competition erodes voluntary accountability commitments, the need for structural governance, encoded in architecture rather than policy, becomes hard to dismiss.

 The Supervision Paradox